REopt Renewable Energy Planning and Optimization

 The REopt platform combines high-level site, resource, cost, incentive, and financial data to identify the most cost-effective ways to meet energy goals across a portfolio of sites.
 It provides a quick and low-cost screening method to identify the most economically and technically viable technologies for further study.

 REopt can also be used to optimize existing energy systems at specific sites including buildings, campuses, and communities.
 This type of analysis typically requires more detailed data and provides insights on how to operate existing energy assets and incorporate new energy assets to reduce costs, meet energy or carbon goals, and improve resiliency.
 NREL continues to add new features to the REopt platform, including energy efficiency and renewable energy optimization, demand management, energy and water planning, and an application program interface (API).

 Learn more about REopt in the NREL fact sheet, Renewable Energy Optimization (REopt).

-NREL's Renewable Energy Optimization (REopt) tool is an early screening tool that identifies and prioritizes renewable energy projects at a single site, or across a portfolio of sites in multiple cities, states, or countries, each with its own energy requirements, resources, goals, and constraints.
-REopt combines site, resource, cost, incentive, and financial data to:
+REopt can be used as an early screening tool to identify and prioritize renewable energy projects at a single site, or across a portfolio of sites in multiple cities, states, or countries, each with its own energy requirements, resources, goals, and constraints.
+REopt can:

 Identify the most cost-effective ways to meet agency energy goals by analyzing renewable energy resources, energy rates, and utility policies